Small Business Information

 Grants of up to $3,000 are available and can be issued 10 times per year to a single employer.
-A business must apply for these grants and more information about the application process will be available in late 2018.
+A business must apply for these grants.

-A grant of $1,000 is available to businesses who experience significant wage-related costs due to an employee’s leave when using Paid Family and Medical Leave.
+A grant of $1,000 is available to businesses that experience significant wage-related costs due to an employee’s leave when using Paid Family and Medical Leave.